PMArkive/NintendoClients_wiki/AAuth-Server.md

 4782505679727111312756904637828438785474471375120478991907979820
 98870089661523253199182993983393803812441
 ```

+#### SYSTEM
+This media type is used for system titles.
+It does not include any additional parameters.

 #### NO_CERT
 This media type is used if the Switch does not have a valid ticket for a digital title.
 This can only happen if the title was installed through unofficial means, which is usually a piracy attempt.
 Using `NO_CERT` will ban your device.